mikeferguson/buildbot-ros/README.md

    GitHub post-commit hooks available).
 Test builds can also be done on pull requests.
  * Docbuild - are built and uploaded to the master.
 Currently triggered nightly and generating only the doxygen/epydoc/sphinx documentation (part of the docs you find on ros.org).
 Uses rosdoc_lite.
+   Documentation builds can only be run on released repositories.
    Presently, I do a soft link from my Apache server install to the /home/buildbot/buildbot-ros/docs directory, but in the future, a more elegant solution to this should be implemented.